The Rise of Modular Container Housing

 A modular container housing project, however:

-In many cases, complete homes can be ready for move-in within 8–12 weeks, which is significantly faster than traditional homebuilding.
+In many cases, Container homes can be ready for move-in within 8–12 weeks, which is significantly faster than traditional homebuilding.

 Common Myths About Container Homes: Debunking Misconceptions